 The National Housing Federation Rural Housing Alliance has been created to help support Federation member housing associations that own and manage homes in rural areas.

 The Alliance meets four times per year, and helps provide a single, clear and collective voice for housing associations’ lobbying and influencing on rural housing.
 Additionally, it enables associations to compare and learn from each others’ work in areas such as design and sustainability.
 The Alliance meets regularly with representatives from the Homes and Communities Agency and the Rural Communities Policy Unit at the Department for Environment, Food and Rural Affairs (DEFRA).

 The Alliance is chaired by Jake Berriman, Chief Executive, Shropshire Housing Group.
-For further information on the Alliance please contact Peter French.
+For further information on the Alliance please contact Monica Burns.

 The Rural Housing Alliance pledge

 The Alliance has published a rural housing pledge, Affordable homes for local people, which states the commitment of housing associations to work with local people in order to ensure high quality homes that benefit the whole community.

 It was launched in Parliament in March 2011 at an event attended by rural MPs and members of the Rural Housing Alliance.
 The Alliance works to promote this pledge to rural local authorities and parish councils.